xinzhan/core-services.en/help/interface/experience-cloud-assets/t-disable-asset-sync.md

 1. Deselect any folder that you do not want to synchronize.

-   Synchronized folders have a checkmark next to the folder name.
+   Synchronized folders have a check mark next to the folder name.